LorenzoGiambellini/recipes/README.md

 # odin_recipes
 This is my first project using HTML.
-In this site I'll master the basics of HTML, that includes headings, paragraphs, images, list, links and the manegement of more pages and file.
+In this site I'll master the basics of HTML, that includes headings, paragraphs, images, list, links and the management of more pages and files.